 With Vityl, you can run your cloud infrastructure closer to the edge of your performance and compute capacity thresholds without risking application performance bottlenecks or down time.
 By applying capacity management best practices using state-of-the-art software like Vityl, you can better assess the optimum amount of oversell to maximize revenue potential.
 Vityl allows you to collect real-time performance statistics and apply highly accurate predictive modeling to give you a clear picture of how the cloud systems will perform in advance.
 Vityl will also help you set alarm thresholds to give you advanced warning before costly service levels are violated which will help you keep costs at a minimum and customer satisfaction at a maximum.
 Vityl can also help with the measurement and reporting of relative cloud usage, allowing for accurate apportionment of charges.
 Again, you can’t manage what you don’t measure.

-Telecommunications companies must predict IT service performance and determine optimal configurations to assure availability and minimize cost while meeting demand.
+Companies in the telecom industry must predict IT service performance and determine optimal configurations to assure availability and minimize cost while meeting demand.
 Maximize the revenue potential of your cloud computing business and ensure customer satisfaction; invest in performance and capacity management tools.
 Optimize your cloud environment.
 Validate performance against SLAs.
 Offer premium revenue-generating services.